 The killer androids who wiped out the planet Mars were totally different from our space friend Data.
 Data was designed by a rogue scientist named Doctor Noonian Soong.
 The killer robots were developed by a research team from the Daystrom Institute, a research team led by Bruce Maddox.

 After Maddox’s robots accidentally went rogue and killed everyone on Mars, the Federation government outlawed all synthetic lifeforms of any kind.
 Jean-Luc Picard resigned his commission as an Admiral in protest.
-For his part, Maddox ran off into hiding and was never seen again.
+For his part, Maddox ran off into hiding and was never seen again, until he’s discovered by the crew of the La Sirena.

-So if Data is Dead, Why Does Picard Keep Seeing Him?
+So if Data Was Dead, Why Did Picard Keep Seeing Him?

 During the course of the Next Generation TV show, Picard and Data always had a special relationship.
 It was Picard who was Data’s real model for exploring his own humanity.
 When Data sacrificed himself to save Picard in the movie Star Trek: Nemesis, apparently Jean-Luc was left with a profound sense of guilt.